entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - Resembling Character 90 above.
 > - The mesial marginal plate 2 is enclosed by the dorsal/ventral central plate 2 and mesial marginal plate 1 in mesial view.

+95. Obtected nuchal area: small (0); large (1).
+> Liu *et al.* (2023), Character 80.

+> - Liu *et al.* (2023) didn't define the character, only stating that this feature is present in *Dianolepis*, *Wufengshania* and *Chahuaqingolepis magniporus*.
+Based on the measurements of the taxa above, we identified the obtected nuchal area whose length equal to or larger than 30% of the length of the nuchal plate as large obtected nuchal area.
+> -  The large obtected nuchal area is present in some bothriolepidoids like *Microbrachius dicki*, *Dianolepis liui*, *Wufengshania magniforaminis*, *Chahuaqingolepis magniporus* and *Grossilepis rikiki*.

+96. Composition of doral median spine: AMD plate (0); AMD and PMD plates (1).
+> Newly added by Zhu.

+**the character list used in the Huizelepis manuscript**

-95. Visceral surface of posterior median dorsal plate: anterior margin narrower than exposed constricted posterior region (0); anterior margin as wide as or wider than exposed constricted posterior region (1).
+97. Visceral surface of posterior median dorsal plate: anterior margin narrower than exposed constricted posterior region (0); anterior margin as wide as or wider than exposed constricted posterior region (1).
 > Newly added by Yan, to distinguish two species of *Xichonolepis*.

 > - The coding of *Xichonolepis qujingensis* is 1.
 > - The coding of *Xichonolepis wudingensis* is 0.

-96. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).
+98. Lateral position of infraorbital canal on the lateral and paranuchal plates, formaing narrow lateral divisions: absent (0); present (1).
 > Ritchie *et al.* (1992, Character 1).

 > - Present in *Sinolepis* and *Grenfellaspis*.

-97. Dorsal and ventral articular depressions for the dermal processes of pectoral appendage: absent (0), present (1).
+99. Dorsal and ventral articular depressions for the dermal processes of pectoral appendage: absent (0), present (1).
 > - Newly added by Yan, to distinguish sinolepids plus euantiarchs from the other antiarchs.
-> - This Character is relative to Character 88.
+> - This character is relative to Character 88.

-98. Size of dorsal articular depression for the dermal process of pectoral appendage: short (0), long (1).
+100. Size of dorsal articular depression for the dermal process of pectoral appendage: short (0), long (1).
 > - Newly added by Yan, to distinguish sinolepids from euantiarchs.
-> - This Character is relative to Character 88.
+> - This character is relative to Character 88.

-99. Size of ventral articular depression for the dermal process of pectoral appendage: short (0), long (1).
+101. Size of ventral articular depression for the dermal process of pectoral appendage: short (0), long (1).
 > - Newly added by Yan, to distinguish sinolepids from euantiarchs.
-> - This Character is relative to Character 88.
+> - This character is relative to Character 88.

-100. Obtected nuchal area: small (0); large (1).
-> Liu *et al.* (2023), Character 80.

-> - Liu *et al.* (2023) didn't define the character, only stating that this feature is present in *Dianolepis*, *Wufengshania* and *Chahuaqingolepis*.
-Based on the measurements of the taxa above, we identified the obtected nuchal area whose length equal to or larger than 30% of the length of the nuchal plate as large obtected nuchal area.
-> -  The large obtected nuchal area is present in some bothriolepidoids like *Microbrachius dicki*, *Dianolepis liui*, *Wufengshania magniforaminis*, *Chahuaqingolepis magniporus* and *Grossilepis rikiki*.

-101. Composition of doral median spine: AMD plate (0); AMD and PMD plates (1).
-> Newly added by Zhu.

 102. Flat trunk shield: absence (0), presence (1).
 > Newly added by Zhu.